Tuesday, September 9, 2014 (Move-In Day)

 5:30 p.m. to 6:00 p.m., FRISBEE TOSS, Bald Spot

 This ceremony is the official beginning of your four years at Carleton.
-You will be given a personalized frisbee, line up along the edge of the Bald Spot, and listen to a brief announcement by President Poskanzer.
+You will be given a personalized frisbee, encircle the Bald Spot, and listen to a brief announcement by President Poskanzer.
 All students will aim for a target on the center of the Bald Spot for a chance to win prizes.
 Winners and prizes will be announced at this time.
 After the toss, take any frisbee and meet someone new by returning it to its rightful owner by the end of New Student Week.

-Time for those last minute hugs and goodbyes before parents attend a reception and depart campus, and you attend your first campus picnic as a Carl.
+Time for those last minute hugs and goodbyes before parents and family members attend a reception and depart campus, and you attend your first campus picnic as a Carl.

 6:15 p.m., NSW GROUP MEETING & PICNIC DINNER, Bald Spot